frikyng/repo_for_repoChat/Documentation.md

 13.1.
 Arboreal scan object

-If you want to use the default extraction settings for a given data folder (channel 2, no filtering, non-partial etc… see *process_ribbon_scan.m* default values), you can type directly:
+If you want to use the default extraction settings for a given data folder (channel 2, no filtering, non-partial etc… see *extract_arboreal_scan.m* default values), you can type directly:

-`process_ribbon_scan(‘Some/data/folder’)`
+`extract_arboreal_scan(‘Some/data/folder’)`

 13.2.
 Extract all *arboreal_scan* objects for one or several experiments

 You most likely don’t want to analyse just a single data_folder but recordings from one or several experiments.
 You can use batch processing functions for that.
-For a single experiment, use `batch_process_ribbon_scan('Some/expe/folder')`
+For a single experiment, use `batch_extract_arboreal_scan('Some/expe/folder')`

-For multiple experiments, use `meta_batch_process_ribbon_scan({'Some/expe/folder/ , Another/expe/folder/'})`
+For multiple experiments, use `meta_batch_extract_arboreal_scan({'Some/expe/folder/ , Another/expe/folder/'})`

 OR

-`meta_batch_process_ribbon_scan('Top/Folder')`
+`meta_batch_extract_arboreal_scan('Top/Folder')`

 13.3.
 Input control

 If the settings file is not in your top folder, you need to specify it or your tree morphologies will be incorrect.

-`meta_batch_process_ribbon_scan('Top/Folder/', ‘Path/to/settings.txt)`
+`meta_batch_extract_arboreal_scan('Top/Folder/', ‘Path/to/settings.txt)`

 You can also specify an export path (default is pwd) and a non-default set of analysis parameters (eg. to extract another channel or use another mask file etc…).
-Default extraction values are detailed in *process_ribbon_scan*.
+Default extraction values are detailed in *extract_arboreal_scan*.
 If you wanted to change something, you could pass pairs of {argument, value} in the 2nd input.
 By default, ‘auto_mask’ and ‘auto_registration’ are used.

 `expe = arboreal_scan_experiment(‘arboreal_scan/extracted/path')`;